Alban-Ktz/Alban-Ktz/README.md

 ## About me
 I'm Alban, and i'm a passionate IT student.
 Currently in 2nd of my Computer Science DUT.<br>
 We firstly learned how to resolve problems with algorithms.
 And by some projects given, we also learned some languages and frameworks (see below).<br>
-Out of school, I follow some trainings on different website, like Jetbrains to learn Java, and Codecademy for JavaScript.
+Out of school, I follow some trainings on different website, like Hyperskill.org to learn Java, and Codecademy.com for JavaScript.

 # Skills